acc-trainings-org/SpringBoot-CloudNative-Training/README.md

 Starting with Red Hat OpenShift Service Mesh, you must install the Elasticsearch Operator, the Jaeger Operator, and the Kiali Operator before the Red Hat OpenShift Service Mesh Operator can install the control plane.

 All the Operators will be installed as part of project creation.
-Please confim that istio system project:  ```acc-trainings-istio-system``` has all the operators in ready state.
+Please confim that istio system project:  ```acc-trainings-main-istio-system``` has all the operators in ready state.

 You should see following screen in OpenShift console where all operators are installed state.
       ![InstalledOperators](https://github.com/acc-trainings/SpringBoot-OpenShift-Training/blob/6.service-mesh/img/OperatorsInstalled.JPG)